Facecommie/zglfw/README.md

 I just dont like the individual variables for the inputs, wrapped them in an enum.
-Also just making it a bit easier for me
+Also just making it a bit easier for me.
+If theres any bugs relating to what I did, feel free to report them.

 <h1 align="center">zGLFW</h1>
 <p align="center">A thin, idiomatic wrapper for GLFW.
 Written in Zig, for Zig!
 (With enums)</p>